mikedonnici/dev/go/concurrency/README.md

   - program counter, data registers, stack pointers

 An _operating system_ essentially allows a lot of processes to execute concurrently.
 It manages the processes to ensure they don't intefer with eachother, and get fair use of system resources.
 This process is called _**scheduling**_.

 For example, in Linux systems each process is generally allowed 20ms of processor time before the next processes gets a turn.

 On a single-core system he processes are not _actually_ running in parallel, however they appear as they though they are because of scheduling.

 There are many types of scheduling algorithms that allocate processor time based on _priorities_.

 A **context switch** occurs when the OS switches from one process to another.
-During a context switch the _state_ (ie the context) is maintainedin memory for when the process is restarted.
+ During a context switch the _state_ (ie the context) is maintained in memory for when the process is restarted.
 During a context switch it is the OS kernel code that is running, until the context has changed and the new process can run for its scheduled time.

 Context-switching takes time - writing the context to memory and then reading the next context from memory into registers.
 Memory access can be slow.

 ## Threads and Goroutines

 Threads are light-weight processes that share some common context.
 With this architecture changing threads still requires some context change, however the share part of the context does not have to be changed out for each thread.
  Thus, the _amount_ of context change is reduced so it is faster.

 **Goroutines** are like threads.
 Multiple goroutines can be run within a main operating system thread.
 From the OS point of view it is executing a single thread, but within that thread Go is scheduling its own (sub)threads - goroutines.

 This is manged by the **Go Runtime Scheduler**.
 This is like a mini OS and uses its own _logical processor_.
 By default, it uses a single logical processor and because it is all running on a single OS thread it is doing concurrency (not parallelism).
-However, multiple _logical processors_ can be used and then different goroutines can be run on different logical processors.
+However, multiple _logical processors_ can be used and then different goroutines can be run on different logical processors .
 In turn, these logical processors can be mapped to a different OS thread and if the system has multiple cores, these thread _may_ run in parallel.

 **Interleaving** refers to the unknown order in which concurrent process instructions may be scheduled.
 This can make debugging difficult as it is harder to reason about the state of concurrent processes than it is about sequential processes.

 ## Race conditions

 As interleaving is non-deterministic this can lead to a race condition - a situation where the outcome of a process will _depend_ on the interleaving.
 That is, the outcome of the process is _non-deterministic_ and can vary depending on the order in which the tasks are performed - effectively, a race.

 The output of a process should almost definately be _deterministic_ so this is broken software.

 A race condition can only occur when more than one task has access to a common variable - that is, the tasks _communicate_ via a common variable.

 For example: